Acer Aspire: Aspire E series

-The Acer's Aspire E series also contains the Aspire ES sub series.
+The Acer's Aspire E series also contain the Aspire ES sub series.
+The Aspire E series is a laptop line geared to being more affordable than other offerings.
 The Aspire E comes with either a 14" or 15.6" 16:9 display named E14 and E15 respectively.
 The Aspire ES comes with either an 11.6" or 14" 16:9 display named ES11 and ES14 respectively.

-The Aspire E series has been updated annually with newer Intel Processors.
-The Aspire E series is currently offered with Intel 8th generation Intel Core i series processors but has been offered with 4th, 5th, 6th and 7th generation Intel Core i series processors.
+The Aspire E series has been updated annually with newer Intel processors.
+The Aspire E series is currently offered with Intel 8th generation Intel Core I series processors but has been offered with 4th, 5th, 6th and 7th generation Intel Core i series processors.

-The Aspire E15 and Aspire 5 are similar but different.

-The Aspire E15 weighs 5.27 lb and its dimensions are: 15.02" x 10.20" x 1.19".
-It has a SD Card slot, 2x USB 3.0 Type-A ports, 1x USB 2.0 Type-A port, RJ-45 Ethernet network port, HDMI Output, 1x USB 3.1 Type-C port and 1x VGA Port.